 Different Ways to Turn Your Fitness Pasion Into Profit

 If you’re comfortable in front of the camera, you have a great opportunity to host live virtual workout classes with your audience.
-Whether you choose to do yoga, cardio, or fat burning workouts, your choices are limitless.
+Whether you choose to do yoga, cardio, or fat-burning workouts, your choices are limitless.

 Typically, these are done on Zoom video calls where you can engage and interact with your audience as a group.
 And because it’s done live, you’re able to see what your group is doing, if someone is slacking or needs motivation, and if someone is doing great.

-You can set up your own price for your audience to pay and just make sure that when you’re promoting your virtual class to emphasize the time, price, and any materials needed.
+You can set up your own price for your audience to pay and just make sure that when you’re promoting your virtual class emphasize the time, price, and any materials needed.

-Retailing nutrition supplements are a great way to appeal to your audience who is not only looking to get fit but also wanting to bulk up and build muscle.
+Retailing nutrition supplements are a great way to appeal to your audience who is not only looking to get fit but also want to bulk up and build muscle.
 You have the option to sell everything from whey protein and protein shakes to vitamins and meal replacements.
 Just make sure that the products you’re selling have been approved by the Food and Drug Administration and are from reputable brands.

-There was once a point in time where workout clothes looked like they were specifically made for working out.
+There was once a point in time when workout clothes looked like they were specifically made for working out.
 The apparel was bulky, boring, and just made you look like a box… but oh how the times have changed.